TKA-Developments/RN-Challenge/README.md

 ### 1. Learn
 - Feel free to learn from any resources.
 [React Native Website](https://reactnative.dev), [YouTube](https://www.youtube.com/results?search_query=react+native+tutorial), etc.
 - We have a udemy account you can borrow (reach out to team@wellmart.id).
 This one is really good.
 Please reach out!
+- Understand how GitHub works.
+It's a standard tool in the industry.
+[GitHub Tutorial](https://guides.github.com/activities/hello-world/)

 ### 2. Build
 - You have 1 week to complete the challenge.
 We can see the commits timeline